MicrosoftDocs/power-platform/power-virtual-agents/preview/time-zones.md

 ---
-title: "Handling time zone in PVA (Preview)"
+title: "Managing date and time in PVA (Preview)"
-description: "Use time zone functionality to manage date and time in PVA bots"
+description: "How to manage date and time in PVA bots"
 keywords: "PVA"
 ms.date: 10/10/2022
 ms.topic: article